 We are also assuming our product will cost $4 per unit, including the product cost and shipping.
 At $4 per unit times 500 units, our expected initial inventory will amount to $2,000.

 Whatever you choose to sell, you’ll have to pay Amazon for the ability to list products on its site.
-You can do this with either an Individual Sellers Account or a Professional Sellers Account.
+You can do this with either an Individual Seller Account or a Professional Seller Account.

 The Individual Account costs you $0.99 per item sold, and the Professional Sellers Account is $39.99 per month.

-Let’s plan, and hope, to sell more than 40 units per month, in which case a Professional Account makes more economical sense.
+Let’s plan and hope to sell more than 40 units per month, in which case a Professional Account makes more economic sense.